jhohing/Airline_Delay_Analysis/README.md

  Spirit Airlines is the most delayed in terms of the percentage of total flights an airline operates Weather is the major reason the cancellation
  Most delays occurs in  the evening
- Delta Airline is at the top of the on-time list
+ Delta Airline is at the top of the on-time lis